Build Environment

 - node -v # Output: v20.x.xExample 4: Using Default Images

-When a pipeline does not explicitly specify any image or dockerfile configuration, the system automatically uses a default image to ensure a basic environment is available.
+When a pipeline does not explicitly specify any image or build configuration, the system automatically uses a default image to ensure a basic environment is available.

 main: